gospacedev/mail-checker/README.md

 # mail-checker

 It checks the domain if it has a DMARC, a SPF Record, and a Mail Server

-Donations in bitcoin are welcome: `1J2aMYUnkPXkzEYJUaZY5AKRGZU459NUrG`
+Bitcoin donations are welcome: `1J2aMYUnkPXkzEYJUaZY5AKRGZU459NUrG`

 ## Usage
 ```